-Bill returned to Maryland and joined RMF in 2002 in the Baltimore office.
-In the seventeen years prior to RMF, he worked for two design firms focusing on healthcare, transportation and airports, central plants and utility infrastructure.
+Bill joined RMF’s Baltimore Office in 2002.
+Prior to this, he worked for two design firms over the course of 17 years, focusing on healthcare, transportation and airports, central plants and utility infrastructure.

-On all engagements, Bill strives to ensure that the clients, and all stakeholders in the design and construction process, walk away with the belief that RMF understands their issues, works proactively, delivers optimum solutions and make the process beneficial to the entire team.
-The best way to accomplish this goal is with frequent, clear and concise communication.
+On all engagements, Bill strives to ensure that the clients and all stakeholders in the design and construction process, walk away with the belief that RMF understands their issues, works proactively, delivers optimum solutions and makes the process beneficial to the entire team.
+The best way to accomplish this goal is with frequent, clear, and concise communication.

-Bill has provided presentations to several professional industry organizations, including the International District Energy Association.
-He is a registered professional engineer in several states and holds a Bachelor of Science in Mechanical Engineering from the University of Maryland at College Park.
+Bill has provided presentations to numerous professional industry organizations, including the International District Energy Association (IDEA).
+He is a registered professional engineer in several states and holds a Bachelor of Science degree in Mechanical Engineering from the University of Maryland at College Park.